 Avoid over insurance

-When you become employed and begin receiving employment-based accident insurance, you will normally have to inform your health insurance provider so that they can place your accident insurance on hold.
-This will help you avoid paying premiums for insurance which you do not need.
+When you become employed and begin receiving employment-based accident insurance, you have to inform your health insurance provider so that they can place your accident insurance coverage on hold.
+You do not pay for the accident coverage of your compulsory health insurance while it is on hold.
+This reduces your premium by around 10%.
+If you become unemployed or self-employed at some point, you must have your health insurance provider take the accident coverage off hold.

 You can select “With” or “Without” under “Accident coverage” in the health insurance comparison on moneyland.ch to include or exclude accident insurance from health insurance policies and compare premiums for both scenarios.